LED Light Flicker and Your Red Light Therapy Device

 Last Updated:

-low flicker red light therapy
+Importance of flicker in light therapy

 Any fluctuation in the brightness of a light is considered a flicker.
 Flickering may be very visible, barely perceptible, or invisible to the human eye.
 Note - it is not the same as pulsing, which is a purposeful intermittent delay usually used in laser therapy to avoid skin burn.